Skip to main content

 First setup

-First prove one useful example.
+First prove one useful review path.

 A good first setup is short, visible, and easy to judge.